bookofproofs/bookofproofs.github.io/_sources/history/20th-century/kreisel.md

 title: Kreisel, Georg
 born: 1923
 died: 2015
-keywords: Georg Kreisel, mathematical logician, higher-order theory, informal proofs, Lowenheim-Skolem theorem, proof-theoretic interpretation, general recursive functions, Kreisel-Goodman paradox, Aesthetic Criterion
+keywords: georg kreisel,kreisel
-description: Georg Kreisel was a mathematical logician who developed a wealth of ideas, including the notion of higher-order theory, proof-theoretic interpretation and general recursive functions, tightly connected with discoveries like the Kreisel-Goodman paradox, as well as the Aesthetic Criterion.
+description: Georg Kreisel was an Austrian-born mathematical logician who studied and worked in the United Kingdom and America and chiefly studied proof and computation.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---